 A Dead Dreamer Prequel

-I didn’t make it far before I was lured to another ᚠᛁᚱᛖ.
-There was a tribe of what my ᚠᚨᛏᚺᛖᚱ had called “savages” who lived nearby and who traded with the village from time to time.
-My ᚠᚨᛏᚺᛖᚱ always told me to stay away from them.
+I didn’t make it far before I was lured to another bright light in the night.
+There was a tribe, of what my father had once called “savages,” who lived nearby and traded with the village from time to time.
+My father always told me to stay away from them.

-One of them noticed me hiding in the ᛋᚺᚨᛞᛟᚹᛋ.
-Adorned with feathers, beads, and paint, he approached me, holding a spear to my face.
+One of them noticed me hiding in the shadows.
+Adorned with feathers, beads, and paint, he approached me, holding a kind of spear to my face.
 When he looked me over and realized I was only a child, alone in the woods, he lowered his weapon.
 Yanking me by the arm, he pulled me from the brush, inspecting me in the light.

 Catch up on The Child Dreamer in Previous Chapters: